-Each of the HBI Investment Trust and the Plan primarily applies the market approach for its investment assets and attempts to utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.
+The HBI Investment Trust primarily applies the market approach for its investment assets and attempts to utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs.

-As of December 31, 2009 the HBI Investment Trust, and as of December 31, 2008 the Plan, held certain financial assets that are required to be measured at fair value on a recurring basis.
+As of December 31, 2009 and 2008, the HBI Investment Trust held certain financial assets that are required to be measured at fair value on a recurring basis.
 These consisted of common stocks, collective trusts, registered investment companies, participant loans and a stable value fund.
 The fair values of common stocks and registered investment companies are determined based on quoted prices in public markets and are categorized as Level 1.

 The underlying investment portfolio of the stable value fund is comprised of high quality, fixed income securities that are held in various collective trusts valued at net asset values which approximate fair value and are categorized as Level 2.
 Collective trusts are investment securities valued at net asset values which approximate fair value and are categorized as Level 2.
+Collective trusts are investment securities valued at net asset values which approximate fair value and are categorized as Level 2.
 The inputs used in valuing both the stable value fund and the collective trusts include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, inputs other than quoted prices that are observable for the assets or liabilities and inputs that are derived principally from or corroborated by observable market data.
 Participant transactions (issuances and redemptions) may occur daily.